 With my goals, I write them down and then break them down to actionable steps.
 Each day I ask myself “What can I do today to feel amazing and bring me closer to my goal?”.
 Then I write down two things to do.
 Some days the focus may be on business, other days health.
 Some days I ask this question for more areas of my life as I aim for a balanced life.

-Understand your why, benefits and consequences.
+Understand your why, your benefits and consequences.

 Creating a new habit is not something you just do, there is usually a plan, a reason, a why as to want to change something in your life.
 Understanding why you want to set a new habit, and the benefits and consequences.
 Understanding why, benefits and consequences will provide added motivation and inspiration.